mhearne-usgs/lsprocess/README.md

 of raster data files suitable for use in logistic regression for the PAGER Secondary Hazards Project.

-Data can be broken up into three
-categories:

- * Global data - Global raster data sets which will be applied to all input events.
- * Coverage data - An event specific landslide coverage vector data set, in ShapeFile or XY (Lon/Lat) format.
- * Predictor data - Event specific raster/vector data sets which are used as predictor variables in logistic regression.

-The lsprocess application will read a global config file, which will contain the paths to the above referenced global raster data sets.
-It will then take as input a second *event-specific* config file which will specify the coverage and predictor data (see above).

 Installation and Dependencies
 -----------------------------

 This package depends on:
  * numpy, the fundamental package for scientific computing with Python. <a href="http://www.numpy.org/">http://www.numpy.org/</a>
+ * matplotlib, the fundamental plotting library for scientific python.
+ * pandas, library providing high-performance, easy-to-use data structures and data analysis tools.
  * fiona, a Python library for reading/writing various vector data formats (shapefile)
- * rasterio, a Python library used in this case for rasterizing vector data.
+ * shapely, a Python library for doing geometric operations on points and polygons.
+ * pyproj, a module which supports geographic projections.
- * neicio, a Python library for reading/writing various grid data formats (ShakeMap and GMT).
+ * grid, a Python library for reading/writing various grid data formats (ShakeMap and GMT).
- * neicutil, a catch-all utility Python library (used in this case for the repmat function).

-The best way to install numpy is to use one of the Python distributions described here:
+The best way to install numpy, pandas, and matplotlib is to use one of the Python distributions described here:

 <a href="http://www.scipy.org/install.html">http://www.scipy.org/install.html</a>

-Anaconda and Enthought distributions have been successfully tested with smtools.
+Anaconda and Enthought distributions have been successfully tested with lsprocess.

 Most of those distributions should include <em>pip</em>, a command line tool for installing and managing Python packages.
 You will use pip to install the other dependencies and smtools itself.